getbubblenow/bubble-web/web-development.md

  * [SSH](https://www.ssh.com/ssh/)
  * [rsync](https://linux.die.net/man/1/rsync) and/or [scp](https://linux.die.net/man/1/scp) commands

-It will be easiest to develop on Linux or Mac OS X.
+It will be easiest to develop on Linux or Mac OS X. If you are comfortable using all the above tools on Windows, then there should be no problems developing on Windows.

 In order to commit and push your changes to the `bubble-web` git repository, you will need an account on https://git.bubblev.org